-meat is recommended(31), in this regard, the diet of the foodinsecure group could be viewed as healthier.
+Interestingly, severe food insecurity was associated with less frequent consumption of red and processed meat than in the food-secure group.
+As limiting the consumption of red and processed meat is recommended (31), in this regard the diet of the food-insecure group could be viewed as healthier.
 Alternatively, the finding could be an indication of low energy intake, which we cannot rule out because we did not measure energy intake.
-A small number of studies in high-income countries have not found an association between food insecurity and energy intake^(16,20,37).
+The small number of studies in high-income countries have not found an association between food insecurity and energy intake (16,20,37).
 We also do not know whether red and processed meat were replaced with less nutritious food items, in which case the infrequent intake would not indicate a healthier diet.
-Consequently, it is difficult to draw conclusions about the healthiness of the less frequent use of red and processed meat by the severely food-insecure participants.
-Nevertheless, one reason for less frequent consumption of red and processed meat could be the high price of some red meat products^(38,39) although the variation in the prices of red meat products is large(40).
-Previous studies suggest that meat is also an established part of low-income households' diets^(41,42) and that its consumption has not been associated with income^(40,42).
-However, the participants in those studies were not identified as food insecure and therefore may have still had more financial flexibility to make food choices based on preference - something that may not be possible for individuals experiencing food insecurity.
-A somewhat similar result to our high consumption of SSB by food-insecure individuals is that of a French study of a nationally representative population (n 2624)(16).
+Consequently, it is difficult to draw conclusions about the healthiness of the less frequent use of red and processed meat of the severely food-insecure participants.
+Nevertheless, one reason for less frequent consumption of red and processed meat could be the high price of some red meat products (38,39) although the variation in the prices of red meat products is large (40).
+Previous studies suggest that meat is also an established part of the low-income households' diets (41,42), and that its consumption has not been associated with income (40,42).
+However, the participants in those studies were not identified as food insecure, and therefore may have still had more financial flexibility to make food choices based on preference-something that may not be possible for individuals experiencing food insecurity.
+A somewhat similar result to our high consumption of SSBs by food-insecure individuals is that of a French study of a nationally representative population (n=2624) (16).
 The researchers found that consumption of soft drinks was high in both those with food insecurity and those with the lowest income without food insecurity, compared with subjects with a higher income.
-An American study on dental students (n 286) also found higher sugar intake from SSB among those experiencing food insecurity than among food-secure individuals(17).
+An American study on dental students (n=286) also found higher sugar intake from SSBs among those experiencing food insecurity than among food-secure individuals (17).
 Although the criteria for high consumption differed between the French and American studies and our study, the direction of the association was similar.

-It should be noted that to be categorised as severely food insecure in our study required skipping meals several times and/or going a whole day without eating at least once during the past month.
+It should be noted that to be categorized as severely food insecure in our study required skipping meals several times and/or going a whole day without eating at least once during the past month.
 Hence, it is logical that the consumption frequency is lower in many food categories, as severely food-insecure participants, by definition, ate less frequently than food-secure participants.
-It could, however, be speculated that people with severe food insecurity prefer cheaper sources of energy, such as refined grains and sugary drinks, instead of the foods they consume less frequently, including fruits, vegetables and fish.
-Earlier studies have demonstrated that foods of lower nutritional value, and lower-quality diets in general, cost less per calorie and tend to be favoured by groups of lower socio-economic status(43).
-In a Belgian study, consumers who spent less money on food were more likely to fail to meet healthy dietary guidelines(44).
-Food insecurity has also been linked to overweight and obesity, and a previous study suggested that obesity was a mediator between food insecurity and cardiometabolic diseases(1).
+It could, however, be speculated that people with severe food insecurity prefer cheaper sources of energy, such as refined grains and sugary drinks, instead of the foods they consumed less frequently, including fruits, vegetables, and fish.
+Earlier studies have demonstrated that foods of lower nutritional value, and lower-quality diets in general, cost less per calorie and tend to be favored by groups of lower socioeconomic status (43).
+In a Belgian study, consumers who spent less money on food were more likely to fail to meet healthy dietary guidelines (44).
+Food insecurity has also been linked to overweight and obesity, and a previous study suggested that obesity was a mediator between food insecurity and cardiometabolic diseases (1).